Purchasing SPF Trailers: Is Your Air Pressure Equipment Sized for Optimal Performance?

 High-Pressure Breathing Air Systems: Are They Necessary?

-Another component you may want is a high-pressure breathing air system which runs off the compressor.
+Another component to consider is a high-pressure breathing air system that runs off the compressor.
 These fresh air systems take a minimum of 15 CFM.
-This number can go up depending on how many workers you need to supply air to and also by how much added air usage is required for cooling devices.
-Cooling devices can reduce labor costs substantially by keeping your installers comfortable.
+This number can go up depending on how many workers you need to supply air to and also by how much additional air usage is required for cooling devices.
+By keeping your installers comfortable, cooling devices can reduce the hours spent on site, cutting labor costs substantially.

 Choosing the right air compressor for your spray foam rig is very important, as an improperly sized compressor could cost you a ton of money.

 How?
-Sized incorrectly, your components will starve for air and you will end up having to invest in a larger air compressor and/or generator.
+If sized incorrectly, your components will starve for air and you will end up having to invest in a larger air compressor and/or generator.
 Replacing this equipment could cost you tens of thousands of dollars.

 Understanding the Types of Insulation Machines and How They Affect Your Compressor Size